 This duality is why businesses focused on successful go-to-market planning launch marketing messaging testing.
 By testing the way key messaging, value propositions, and marketing claims resonate with a target audience, businesses have clear direction on how to talk about their products in a way that will get customers to buy.

 Marketing message testing is a research approach that pinpoints the specific types of marketing messages that will resonate most strongly with a target audience.
 By displaying different messages to your desired audience and gauging changes in perception, interest, and purchase intent, you can isolate which messages will drive interest and engagement.

 Most organizations will have a variety of things to tout about their business.
 And, they’ll have a lot of ways to go about touting them.
 How should they choose?
-With marketing message testing, these organizations have objective data in-hand to advise them on the right path forward.
+Marketing message testing gives organizations objective data in-hand to advise them on the right path forward.

 Why Perform Marketing Message Testing

 Think about every single piece of marketing collateral that your organization produces.
 This includes your website and standalone landing pages.
 It likely includes blog posts and emails, as well as social media posts.
 If you engage in paid advertising, it could also include Google ads and Facebook ads.
+For offline brands, this also includes things like your packaging, inserts, or posters.
 The list is seemingly endless.

 Each and every one of these items includes messages.
 That is, information about who you are, what your organization does, and why customers would want to buy it.
 Just getting someone to read your marketing collateral is a major hurdle.
 As a result, you want to make sure it resonates strongly the moment they do.

 This is why marketing message testing and research is so key.
 It optimizes the chance of messaging hitting the mark dead-on the second a customer reads it.
-Businesses that pursue this path have enjoyed higher on-site conversion rates, improved lead volume, and stronger subscription rates.
+Businesses that pursue this path enjoy higher on-site conversion rates, improved lead volume, and stronger subscription rates.